sdingcn/closure/README.md

 ## Semantics

-Reference semantic: all variables and fields are references to objects; all expressions evaluate to locations of objects.
+Reference semantic: all variables and fields are references to objects; all expressions evaluate to references of objects.

 Variables can be re-bound by `vset`.